NashTech-Labs/akka-http-multipart-form-data.g8/README.md

 # akka-http-multipart-form-data
-A basic application to handle multipart form data in akka-htttp
+A basic application to handle multipart form data in akka-http

 ### Run application
 sbt run